Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 # Release Management #

-### Publish A New Development Snapshot ###
+### Publishing A New Beta Release ###

-Travis and AppVeyor have been configured to upload files to GitHub Releases whenever a <kbd>tag</kbd> is pushed.
-Usually, tags are created through publishing a release, but there's a way around that.
+Travis and AppVeyor have been configured to upload files to GitHub Releases whenever a <kbd>tag</kbd> is pushed.<br>
+Usually, tags are created through publishing a (pre-)release, but there's a way around that.

 To trigger Travis and AppVeyor, simply do the following:
 ```bash